 - Eat soft and moderately temperature foods for the first few days

 - Avoid chewing near the extraction site

 - Do not brush the extraction site for the first 24 hours following the appointment

 - Rinse your mouth with warm salt water 24 hours following the appointment after each meal.

 Our team is here for you throughout the tooth extraction healing process.
-If you have any issues and would like us to take a second look—don’t hesitate to call our office.
+If you have any issues and would like us to take a second look—don’t hesitate to call our dentist office today.